mbabynames search ✿

 Warren Felix

-Warren ("noble and strong") with Felix ("lucky, happy").
+Warren ("guardian") with Felix ("lucky, happy").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Warren ends on a nasal sound.
 Felix's opening F avoids any muddiness.

 Bold contrast